 Marvel at the architecture of Sharad Baug

 The Sharad Baug palace was the residence of the last Maharao of Kutch Madansingh who passed away in 1991.
-The palace after the earthquake is not accessible to visitors however the adjacent former dining hall has been converted into a museum with memorabilia and collectables on display.
-The premises of the palace have a vast collection of flowering plants and trees and is frequently visited by migratory birds.
+The palace after the earthquake is not accessible to visitors.
+The adjacent former dining hall has been converted into a museum with memorabilia and collectables on display.
+The premises of the palace have a vast collection of flowering plants and trees frequently visited by migratory birds.